Manhunt for escaped New York inmates expands to Vermont

-NEW YORK The manhunt for two inmates who escaped from a New York maximum security prison expanded to neighbouring Vermont on Wednesday as the pair set a record for the longest jailbreak in New York history, authorities said.
+NEW YORK The hunt for two inmates who escaped from a New York maximum security prison expanded to neighboring Vermont on Wednesday as the pair set a record for the longest jailbreak in New York history, authorities said.

 Richard Matt, 48, and David Sweat, 34, escaped from Clinton Correctional Facility in Dannemora, New York, five days ago, cutting through steel walls, squeezing through a steam pipe and popping out of a manhole.

-More than 450 state, federal and local law enforcement agents were searching the area north of New York's rugged Adirondack Park on Wednesday, with the search extending into neighbouring Vermont, New York State Police Superintendent Joseph D'Amico told reporters.
+More than 450 state, federal and local law enforcement agents were searching the area north of New York's rugged Adirondack Park on Wednesday, with the hunt extending into neighboring Vermont, New York State Police Superintendent Joseph D'Amico told reporters.

-They may have had help from a female prison worker who befriended the inmates, New York State police said on Wednesday.
+Police said on Wednesday night they had closed a stretch of highway just miles from the prison to investigate a lead and it was likely to remain closed into Thursday.

-Prior to escaping, the men discussed heading for Vermont, a rural state with dense forests and seasonal cabins, accessible by a ferry across Lake Champlain, about 40 miles (64 km) south of the prison, police said.
+The escapees may have had help from a female prison worker who befriended them, New York State police said.

-The longest previous escape from a New York prison lasted just three days, according to data from the New York Department of Corrections and Community Supervision.
-In other New York state prison escapes, freedom lasted less than six hours for 60 percent of the 30 inmates who succeeded in fleeing in the last decade.
+Before escaping, they discussed heading for Vermont, a rural state with dense forests, accessible by a ferry across Lake Champlain, about 40 miles (64 km) south of the prison, police said.

-Elaborate escape schemes generally require equally detailed plans for fleeing the area and living life under the radar.
-That is where most fugitives fall short.
+The longest previous escape from a New York prison lasted just three days, according to data from the New York Department of Corrections.
+In the last decade, freedom lasted less than six hours for 60 percent of the 30 inmates who succeeded in breaking out.

 "When you escape, not only do you need the essentials like clothing, food and shelter, but you need some sort of long-term plan where your identity will be hidden," said researcher Bryce Peterson, who focuses on inmates and prisons for the Urban Institute's Justice Policy Center.